Format of the COMPASS Test

 What Is On a COMPASS Test?

-The question, ‘what is on a COMPASS test?', is best answered when you understand about the COMPASS test content.
+The question, about the questions asked in COMPASS is best answered when you understand the test content.
 The following are the different tests included normally in a COMPASS test.
 However, it must be remembered that colleges may choose their own test sections from the available options, and customize the test according to their program requirements.
-Thus, the question ‘what is on a COMPASS test' can be answered differently, based on the college, program, or state where you take the test:
+Thus, the question about test content can be answered differently, based on the college, program, or state where you take the test:

 - The Reading test